facebook/docusaurus/docs/getting-started-publishing.md

 - `GIT_USER`: The username for a GitHub account that has commit access to this repo.
 For your own repositories, this will usually be your own GitHub username.

-There is also an optional parameter that is set as an environment variable.
-If nothing is set for this variable, then the current branch will be used.
+There are also two optional parameters that are set as environment variables:

+- `USE_SSH`: If this is set to `true`, then SSH is used instead of HTTPS for the connection to the GitHub repo.
+HTTPS is the default if this variable is not set.

 - `CURRENT_BRANCH`: The branch that contains the latest docs changes that will be deployed.
 Usually, the branch will be `master`, but it could be any branch (default or otherwise) except for `gh-pages`.
+If nothing is set for this variable, then the current branch will be used.

 > Docusaurus also supports deploying user or organization sites.
 Just set your project name to "_username_.github.io" (where _username_ is your username or organization name on GitHub) and the publish script will automatically deploy your site to the root of the `master` branch instead.